diegoabeltran16/HBM-Library-Bot/project_details/basic_layout/8_algorithms-and-math.md

-# Algorithms and Math
+# 📊 Algorithms and Math – OpenPages AI

+This document outlines the core algorithms and logic used in the OpenPages AI (Dewey-Pipeline) system.
+These are implemented to support document parsing, classification, metadata enrichment, multilingual interaction, and secure export.

+---

-## 1. Dewey Decimal Parsing Algorithm
+## 1. 📘 Dewey Decimal Parsing Algorithm
-**Objective:** Extract and validate Dewey Decimal numbers, categories, and book titles from user input.
+**Objective:** Extract and validate Dewey Decimal identifiers and metadata from user input or file metadata.

 **Steps:**
-1. Split the user input by the delimiter `-`.
+1. Parse the file or input string for potential Dewey codes.
-2. Trim whitespace from each part.
-3. Validate that the first part starts with `B.` and contains a valid Dewey Decimal number.
-4. Return the parsed Dewey Decimal number, category, and title.
+2. Ensure it matches valid numeric format (e.g., 510.0, 530.12).
+3. Extract related category and title fields (if from structured input).

 **Pseudo-code:**
 ```python